Protein Cookies & Baked Sweets

 Sweetness Level

 Real-dessert sweet.
 The 20g sugar is honest, this is not a "guilt-free" cookie despite the protein label.
-We finished each cookie feeling like we'd actually had dessert.
+Buyers consistently describe it as feeling like an actual dessert rather than a diet snack.

 Best Time to Eat